The Bright Supernova 1996cr in the Circinus Galaxy Imaged with VLBI: Shell Structure with Complex Evolution: Total Flux Density Observations with MeerKAT, ATCA and ALMA

 \subsection{MeerKAT Observations}

-We observed SN~1996cr with MeerKAT\footnote{Operated by the South African Radio Astronomy Observatory (SARAO).} on 2018 May 4 and 2018 July 20 (midpoint dates), at a central frequency of 1.28 GHz, with a bandwidth of 856 MHz split into 4096 channels.
-To determine the flux density of the SN on the scale of Stevens-Reynolds 2016 \citep{Partridge+2016}, as well as to calibrate the instrumental bandpass, we observed the sources PKS J1939$-$6342 and PKS J0408$-$6544 (QSO B0408$-$65) in 2004 May 4, and 3C~286 on 2018 July 20.
+We observed SN~1996cr with MeerKAT\footnote{Operated by the South African Radio Astronomy Observatory (SARAO).} on 2018 May 4 (proposal code SCI-20180222-MB-01; we give the midpoint dates) and also used archival MeerKAT observations from 2018 July 20 (code SSV-20180428-FC-01), both at a central frequency of 1.28 GHz with a bandwidth of 856 MHz split into 4096 channels.
+The data were reduced using a combination of the OxKAT scripts \citep{Heywood2020_Oxkat} and manual reduction using the Common Astronomy Software Applications package \citep[\textsc{CASA};][]{CASA_2022}.
+To determine the flux density of the SN on the scale of Stevens-Reynolds 2016 \citep{Partridge+2016}, as well as to calibrate the instrumental bandpass, we observed the sources PKS J1939$-$6342 and PKS J0408$-$6544 (QSO B0408$-$65) on 2004 May 4, and 3C~286 on 2018 July 20.
 For phase and amplitude calibration, we used the sources PKS J1424$-$4913 and PKS J1619$-$8418.
 The data were self-calibrated in phase, but not amplitude.